-- Very Gentle Yoga (VGY) Persons who are new to yoga should start here.
-This level is ideal for persons who have: - Poor balance, flexibility or strength - Trouble standing for short periods - Trouble going down to the floor and getting back up - Gentle Yoga (GY) These positions are for persons who must: - Have fair strength and flexibility for these positions - Be able to stand safely during the position - Be able to get down to the floor and back up
+- Very Gentle Yoga (VGY) is ideal for persons who have: - Poor balance, flexibility or strength - Trouble standing for short periods - Trouble going down to the floor and getting back up - New to Yoga - Gentle Yoga (GY) is ideal for persons who: - Have fair strength and flexibility for these positions - Are able to stand safely during the position - Are able to get down to the floor and back up

-The next pages show positions that are labeled "VGN" for Very Gentle Yoga or "GY" for Gentle Yoga.

-Try the "GY" positions only if you feel able.
+The next pages show positions that are labeled VGN for Very Gentle Yoga or GY for Gentle Yoga.
+Try the GY positions only if you feel able.